sfvicente/RestApiBestPractices/Docs/HTTPCommunication.md

 <br>

-### Always use `GET` requests to read a single resource or a collection of resources.
+### Always use `GET` requests to read a single resource or a collection of resources
 The `GET` method is used to retrieve representations of resources. `GET` requests are used to fetch data about a single resource or a collection of resources, and the server responds with the requested data in the body of the response.
 Using `GET` for reading resources ensures that clients can obtain the necessary information without causing any side